Blog

 How much does private home care cost per hour in Texas?

-Private home care in Texas typically costs between $22 and $32 per hour depending on the level of care, the caregiver's qualifications, and the specific market.
-Personal care services involving hands-on bathing, dressing, and mobility support generally fall in this range.
+Private home care in Texas typically costs between $22 and $32 per hour depending on the level of care, caregiver qualifications, and the specific market.
+Personal care involving hands-on bathing, dressing, and mobility support generally falls in this range.
 Long-term care insurance, VA benefits, and workers' compensation can offset these costs significantly.
 No contracts are required, so families can start with a small schedule and adjust as needs change.

 How much does a week of respite care cost?

-A week of respite care varies based on the number of hours per day and the level of care required.
-Light respite care — a caregiver present for several hours each day while the family caregiver is away — might cost $300–$600 for the week at typical Texas hourly rates.
-More intensive respite care involving personal care tasks like bathing, dressing, and mobility assistance will reflect the hourly rate multiplied by hours of service.
-Long-term care insurance frequently covers respite care as a defined benefit — review the policy or call to discuss coverage options.
+A week of respite care varies based on hours per day and level of care needed.
+Light respite care — a caregiver present for several hours each day — might cost $300–$600 for the week at typical Texas hourly rates.
+More intensive respite care involving personal care tasks like bathing and mobility assistance reflects the hourly rate multiplied by hours of service.
+Long-term care insurance frequently covers respite care as a defined benefit — review your policy or call to discuss your options.

 Contact Us for a Free In-Home Assessment

-To learn more about personal care services and bathing assistance at home in Burleson and SW Fort Worth, contact BrightStar Care of SW Fort Worth/Burleson at (817) 887-9919.
-For clinical referrals and documentation, our fax number is (972) 379-0555.
+To learn more about personal care and bathing assistance at home in SW Fort Worth and Burleson, contact BrightStar Care of SW Fort Worth/Burleson at 817.290.9559 or fax us at 972.379.0555.
 We are available 24/7 and offer a free in-home assessment — no contracts required.

 Families in Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, Rendon, and throughout Burleson and SW Fort Worth are welcome to call any time.
 Whether you need help a few mornings a week or full-time daily personal care, we will work around your schedule and your loved one's preferences.